Travel 101 tickets

 Every new traveler needs to master booking transportation.
-No matter how you like to travel, you will find many similarities in the process.
+No matter how you travel, you will find many similarities.

-If you are new to booking your adventures, there are a few things you might not know or realize, and you could get a little overwhelmed without some background knowledge.
+If you’re new to booking your adventures, there are a few things you might not know or realize, and you could become a little overwhelmed without some background knowledge.

-This post gives you an overview of the basics and tips to consider.
-I hope you find the best way to book your tickets and what will work best for you.
+This post provides an overview of the basics and offers key tips to consider.
+I hope you find the best way to book your tickets and that it works best for you.

 Keep in mind that many parts of travel are subjective.
 We don’t all have exact needs or finances.
 My goal is to give an overview to help you get started.

-If you came here for a set of rules that all travelers follow, I am sorry to disappoint you.
+If you came here looking for a set of rules that all travelers follow, I’m sorry to disappoint you.
 I learned from experience that every traveler has their own rules and booking style.

-The more you book or practice booking, the more familiar you are with the process and what you like and don’t like, and soon the process will be less stressful and easier for you.
+The more you book or practice booking, the more familiar you become with the process and what you like and dislike.
+Soon, the process will be less stressful and easier for you.

 Traveling 101: Tickets Podcast Episode

-This article came from my first podcast episode.
-This article complements that podcast.
-Please check out my other podcast here or on your favorite podcast player.
+This article complements my first podcast episode.
+Please check out my other episodes on your favorite podcast player.

 Terms

 I want to make sure we are on the same page.
-Buying tickets and making reservations are the same things.
+Buying tickets and making reservations are the same thing.

-Also, tickets are referred to as called boarding passes.
+Also, tickets are referred to as boarding passes.

 Three main types of tickets

-There are three main ticket types within the travel industry, and I am not talking about business or first class, and economy.
-I am talking about one-way, roundtrip tickets, and multi-city tickets.
+There are three main ticket types within the travel industry, and I am not referring to accommodations, such as business, first class, or economy.
+I am referring to one-way, round-trip, and multi-city tickets.

 Depending on your trip, you may purchase one or more ticket types.